xiaowang1516/NightSurveillance/README.md

 bib:

     @inproceedings{NightSurveillance,
-     title={When Pedestrian Detection Meets Nighttime Surveillance: A New Benchmark}, author={Xiao Wang and Jun Chen and Zheng Wang and  Wu Liu and Shin'ichi Satoh and  Chao Liang and Chia{-}Wen Lin}, year={2020},
-     booktitle={Proceedings of the Twenty-Ninth International Joint Conference on Artificial Intelligence, {IJCAI}},
+    author={Wang, Xiao and Chen, Jun and Wang, Zheng and Liu, Wu and Satoh, Shin'ichi and   Liang, Chao and  Lin, Chia{-}Wen}, title={When Pedestrian Detection Meets Nighttime Surveillance: A New Benchmark}, booktitle={Proceedings of the Twenty-Ninth International Joint Conference on Artificial Intelligence, {IJCAI}},
     pages     = {509--515},
     year      = {2020},
     }